Have a question about DKMS and bone marrow donation? It's likely you'll find the answer below.

 Who pays for the stem cell or bone marrow donation?

-It costs us $65 dollars to add each donor to the national registry.
+Your $45 helps to register more potential donors.
 As a non-government funded organization, we rely solely on contributions from individuals, foundations and corporations to cover these costs and keep registration free for all who are willing to save a life.
-100% of all gifts go directly toward our donor registration costs.
+100% of all gifts go directly to fund our lifesaving mission.